 The loss of one or more of Kodak's key personnel, or our failure to attract and retain other highly qualified personnel in the future, could harm our business.

 In order to be successful, Kodak must continue to attract, retain and motivate executives and other key employees across the Company.
 Hiring and retaining qualified executives, research and engineering professionals, and qualified sales representatives, particularly in Kodak's targeted growth markets, is critical to our future.
-The impact of the COVID-19 pandemic has resulted in increased attrition and significant shifts in the labor market and employee expectations.
-Given that our business is highly technical and specialized, it would be difficult to replace the loss of any of our key employees.
+Given our business is highly technical and specialized, it would be difficult to replace the loss of any of our key employees.
+The increased focus from the current administration on immigration is also a factor in identifying technical and specialized talent.
 Kodak may be unable to attract and retain highly qualified management and employees, particularly if we do not offer employment terms competitive with the rest of the market.
 Failure to attract and retain qualified individuals, key leaders, executives and employees, or failure to develop and implement a viable succession plan, could result in inadequate depth of institutional knowledge or skill sets, which could adversely affect Kodak's business and results of operations.

 Supply Chain - Risk 1

-Kodak relies on third-party suppliers and service providers to support our manufacturing, logistics, and business operations and faces the risks associated with reliance on external business partners.
+Kodak relies on third-party suppliers and service providers to support its manufacturing, logistics, and business operations and faces the risks associated with reliance on external business partners.

 Costs - Risk 1

-If Kodak is unable to successfully or timely implement cost structure reductions, Kodak's business, financial condition and results of operations could be negatively affected.
+If Kodak is unable to successfully or timely implement cost structure reductions, Kodak's business, financial condition and results of operations could be adversely affected.

 Costs - Risk 2

-Kodak faces additional costs and risks associated with our worldwide business operations.
+Kodak faces additional costs and risks associated with its worldwide business operations.

 Tech & Innovation